 For this reason, the State Bar of California has opened up multiple pathways to pursuing a legal education.
 The State Bar of California is the state’s largest bar association, oversees the licensing and regulation of lawyers, and administers the bar exam.
 In emphasizing diversity in the legal profession and equal access to resources regardless of income and geographic location, the State Bar of California’s Committee of Examiners grants accreditation to certain law schools that have not received or do not meet the requirements for ABA accreditation.

 To be accredited by the State Bar of California, a law school must maintain a cumulative five-year bar pass rate of 40 percent or higher.
+Study at, or graduation from this law school may not qualify a student to take the bar examination or be admitted to practice law in jurisdictions other than California.
+A student who intends to seek admission to practice outside California should contact the admitting authority in that jurisdiction for information regarding its education and admission requirements.
+[See Title 4.
+Admissions and Educational Standards, Division 2.
+Accredited Law School Rule 2.3(D) Required Disclosures].
 Graduates of a State Bar of California–accredited school can sit for the California bar exam upon graduation but cannot take it in another state.

 In providing its own accreditation, the State Bar of California believes that:

 - a wider swath of individuals will have access to a legal education and representation;